Indonesian Air Force: War of Independence (1945–1949)

-After the Japanese announced their surrender at the end of WWII, Indonesian nationalist leader Sukarno declared Indonesian Independence on 17 August 1945.
-Several days later, the Indonesian People's Security Bureau (Badan Keamanan Rakyat) was formed to undertake security duties.
-The Air Division of this force was also formed, using ex-Japanese planes scattered everywhere, especially in the island of Java, including Bugis Air Base in Malang (Established on 18 September 1945).
-The most numerous of these aeroplanes were the Yokosuka K5Y1 Willow (Cureng) trainers, which were hastily used to train newly recruited cadets.
-At the time of the founding, there was only one Indonesian holding a multi-engine pilot license from the pre-war Dutch Flying School, Flying Officer Agustinus Adisucipto (but did not have an opportunity to fly during the 3.5-year Japanese occupation).
-He was assisted by a few Japanese pilots who decided to stay in the newly born country.
+After Japan announced their surrender on 15 August 1945 at the end of World War II, Indonesian nationalist leader Sukarno declared Indonesian independence on 17 August 1945.
+Several days later on the 23 August, the Indonesian People's Security Agency (Badan Keamanan Rakyat) was formed to undertake security duties.
+The Air Component of this force, BKR Udara, (Note: contemporarily spelled as BKR Oedara) was also formed.
+The air arm would captured and use ex-Japanese planes scattered everywhere, especially in the island of Java.
+The most numerous of these aircraft were the Yokosuka K5Y1 "Willow" trainers, which was given the nickname Cureng by the Indonesians, and they were hastily used to train newly recruited cadets.
 The new roundel was created simply by painting white on the lower part of the Japanese Hinomaru, reflecting the red and white of the Indonesian flag.

-The People's Security Bureau was then, in October, re-organized to form the nascent formal armed forces.
+In 1945, there was only one Indonesian holding a multi-engine pilot license from the pre-war Dutch Flying School, Flying Officer Agustinus Adisucipto.
+Adisucipto flew a Cureng with red and white markings from Maguwo airfield in Yogyakarta on 27 October 1945, becoming the first Indonesian pilot to fly an aircraft after the country's unilateral independence.
+In December 1945, a flight school was created at Maguwo airfield, commanded by Adisucipto.
+He was assisted by a few Japanese pilots who decided to stay in the country.
+The People's Security Agency was re-organized in October 1945, and again in January 1946 to form the nascent formal armed forces.
 This marked the birth of the Indonesian Air Force on 9 April 1946.
-However, tensions rose as the Dutch tried to re-claim their former colony and launched an assault on 21 July 1947, destroying most of the planes on the ground.
-Some planes survived though and were hidden in remote bases.
+Commodore Soerjadi Soerjadarma, a former bombardier and navigator in the Dutch colonial air force, was appointed as its first chief-of-staff.